skip to content

 00:29:45 - Anthony Campolo

-And then it'll ask us if we want to do a starter template or empty project.
-Actually, we're not going to do this.
-Let's just take a look at some of these because you have like a ton of starters, right?
+And then it'll ask us if we want to do a starter template or an empty project.
+Actually, we're not going to do this, but let's just take a look at some of these because you have a ton of starters, right?

 00:29:57 - Greg Schier

 Yeah.
-And this is something that for us has been working on a lot, just like getting different starters running on Railway and like they're all in a GitHub repo right now.
-And we've also been adding like.
-Like we have one for coder, we have one for like Ghost blog engine, like a bunch of things that you wouldn't really consider code.
+And this is something that Faraz has been working on a lot, just getting different starters running on Railway, and they're all in a GitHub repo right now.
+And we've also been adding... like, we have one for Coder, we have one for Ghost Blog Engine, like a bunch of things that you wouldn't really consider code.
 It's more like a product that you're

 00:30:21 - Anthony Campolo

-hosting on Railway, like kind of like a Discord bot.
-That's.
+hosting on Railway, kind of like a Discord bot.
 That's pretty cool.
 That's not something I would usually see as a starter.

 00:30:29 - Greg Schier

-Yeah, there's a lot of cool stuff in there and there's actually stuff in there that like, I didn't know about before, but I was like, oh, cool.
-Like Umami's at the bottom, which is an analytics thing.
-I was like, I'm going to try this out.
-Just because it's like one click.
+Yeah, there's a lot of cool stuff in there, and there's actually stuff in there that I didn't know about before.
+I was like, oh, cool.
+Umami is at the bottom, which is an analytics thing, and I was like, I'm going to try this out just because it's one click.

 00:30:42 - Anthony Campolo

 Yeah, I've been slacking.
-I've been mean to create a redwood one for these.
+I've been meaning to create a Redwood one for these.
 It won't take me very long.
 I just got to sit down and do it.
-Let's go back now and we're going to initialize an empty project and let's call this GregStream right now.
-It will then do the same thing where it just kicks us up to this basic project here.
-But I want to keep us here in the cli.
-And now Railway Add.
-This will be the step of actually adding in the plugin, correct?
+Okay, so let's go back now, and we're going to initialize an empty project, and let's call this GregStream.
+And right now it will then do the same thing where it just kicks us up to this basic project here.
+But I want to keep us here in the CLI.
+And now Railway add: this will be the step of actually adding in the plugin, correct?

 00:31:18 - Greg Schier